jackbrassil/ray-on-research-infrastructures/README.md

 # ray-on-research-infrastructures
-Using Ray on FABRIC and CloudLab
+Using Ansycale's Ray software framework on FABRIC and CloudLab